 Organization and its environment in management.
 The concept of "organization" as a social formation.
 General characteristics of the organization.
 Internal environment of the organization, elements of the internal environment.
 External environment of the organization, its features.
 Division of the external environment of the organization into the environment of direct action (microenvironment) and the environment of indirect action (macroenvironment).
 Factors of the environment of direct action and their impact on functioning: suppliers, consumers, competitors, government agencies.
-Factors of the environment of indirect actions.
+Factors of the environment of indirect action: scientific and technical, socio-cultural, political, economic conditions.